WordlessMeteor/LoL-Dragon-Change/README.md

 		- Data resources are from <ins>DataDragon database> and <ins>CommunityDragon database</ins>.
 		- This program supports **all languages supported by League of Legends**.
 		- This program supports **all versions** archived by these two databases.
-		- Each generated table can be divided into 4 parts:
+		- Each generated table can be divided into 5 parts:
 			- Metadata
 			- Classification
+			- In-game tooltip
 			- Map availability (not available in item data from CommunityDragon)
 			- Basic stats
 		- If you want to freeze cells and enable autofilter in batch, you can write a Macro to fix the top rows of all sheets.
 The following is a demonstration, taking Microsoft Excel as an example.